Building roads in Belgium with 3D stringless paving

 The integration with Leica ConX, the cloud-based data sharing tool, allows for easy data transfer to and from the machine in real time and gives the customer the opportunity of remote support.

-“The machine can be checked remotely, which is for us a big benefit.
+“The machine can be checked remotely, which is for us a big benefit for us.
 We won’t have to lose a lot of time when we have problems on a job site,” concludes Yves.

 Building on more than 20 years of experience with 3D stringless paving solutions, technological developments like the automatic leap frog, the 1UP configuration and the new MC1 software platform prove that Leica Geosystems continues leading 3D solutions for the paving industry.